rehierl/node-tree-outliner/about-h1-h6.md

 From a node's perspective: Any node within a document always belongs to some section, regardless if that section has a title or not.
 In addition to that, no node can have a direct relationship with two different sections at the same time.
-As a result, any node either directly belongs to some section, or it belongs to a different one.
+In short: Any node either directly belongs to some section, or it belongs to a different one.

 Note that multiple nodes may still belong to the same section.